 PostgreSQL

-Adding a stored generated column to an existing table is a long-running operation to backfill the column values.
-During backfilling, the stored generated columns cannot be read or queried.
-The backfilling state is reflected in the INFORMATION_SCHEMA.
+If you add a stored generated column to an existing table, a long-running operation to backfill the column values is started.
+During backfilling, the stored generated columns can't be read or queried.
+The backfilling state is reflected in the INFORMATION_SCHEMA table.

 Create a partial index using a generated column